Spirit Airlines: 2010s

 In April 2010, Spirit Airlines became the first U.S. airline to charge passengers for carry-on bags.
 They were later followed by Allegiant Air and Frontier Airlines.

-In April 2012, citing the airline's strict refund policy, Spirit Airlines representative Misty Pinson announced that the airline would not issue a refund to dying veteran Jerry Meekins, who had purchased a non-refundable ticket between Florida and Atlantic City.
-The 76-year-old Vietnam veteran and Marine tried to get his $197 back after learning his esophageal cancer was terminal and being told by his doctor not to fly.
+In April 2012, Spirit refused to refund a terminally ill American military veteran, who had purchased a non-refundable ticket between Florida and Atlantic City before receiving orders from his doctor not to fly.
 The decision caused outrage among veterans' groups and the general public, some of whom threatened to boycott Spirit unless both a refund and apology were issued.
-In May, Spirit CEO Ben Baldanza apologized for how the situation was handled and personally refunded Meekins' ticket.
-The airline made a $5,000 donation to the Wounded Warrior Project in Meekins' name.
+In May, Spirit CEO Ben Baldanza apologized for how the situation was handled and personally refunded the man's ticket.
+The airline made a $5,000 donation to the Wounded Warrior Project in his name.

 In August 2013, Spirit reached an agreement on a new five-year deal with the Transport Workers Union of America, who represent the airline's flight dispatchers.

 In November 2014, Morgan Stanley named Spirit the top growth airline pick for investors.

 In January 2016, former AirTran CEO Robert L. Fornaro replaced Baldanza as CEO.
-This prompted rumors of a merger with Frontier Airlines, which would have created the largest ultra-low-cost carrier in the Americas.
-Fornaro announced the airline would be teaming up with the Disney Institute to “create a common purpose and a fresh set of service standards”, and changing policies internally to create a more welcoming environment.
+This prompted rumors of a merger with Frontier Airlines, which would have created the largest ultra low-cost carrier in the Americas.
+Fornaro announced the airline would be teaming up with the Disney Institute to "create a common purpose and a fresh set of service standards", and changing policies internally to create a more welcoming environment.

 In November 2017, Spirit's on-time performance was second in the country, behind only Delta Air Lines, a significant improvement from December 2015, when it ranked last among thirteen airlines with 68.7% of flights arriving on time.
 In February 2018, Spirit was the only airline in North America to make the list of the top 10 safest in the world.

-In May 2018, Spirit announced that they would be the first ultra-low-cost carrier to fit their aircraft with high-speed WiFi access that started in the fall of 2018.
+In May 2018, Spirit announced that they would be the first ultra low-cost carrier to fit their aircraft with high-speed WiFi access that started in the fall of 2018.
 All of their aircraft were expected to be equipped with WiFi by summer 2019.

+In October 2019, Spirit Airlines announced plans to move their headquarters to Dania Beach, Florida.
+The new complex was planned to be around 500,000 square feet and will be equipped with flight simulators.
+The plans were changed in 2021 for the 6-story headquarters to be around 180,222 square feet, the training facility to be around 100,000 square feet and the parking garage to have 998 spaces.

 In December 2019, Spirit Airlines announced its intention to purchase 100 new Airbus A320neo family aircraft.
+A February 2020 fleet plan outlines 293 aircraft planned by 2027.